Pensions on divorce and dissolution

-If you have decided to divorce, or dissolve your civil partnership in England or Wales, you and your ex need to decide how to separate, and possibly share, your financial assets.
-The first step is to provide each other with full details of your income, property, pensions and savings (your ‘assets’) and all debts and loans.
-All debts and assets should be considered, including all pensions, whether you intend to share them or not.
+If you have decided to divorce or dissolve your civil partnership, you and your ex need to decide how to separate and if applicable, share your financial assets.
+The first step is to provide each other with full details of your income, property, pensions, savings and all debts and loans.
+All of your assets should be disclosed, including any and all pensions, whether you intend to share them or not.

-Reference to “divorce” and “spouse” below applies equally if you are a civil partner and are dissolving your civil partnership.
+Reference to “divorce” and “spouse” below applies equally if you're a civil partner and are dissolving your civil partnership.

-Do I have to share my pension with my ex when we divorce?
+Do I have to share my pension in divorce?

 Possibly.
 This will very much depend on the circumstances of your case.

-The goal is to reach a fair outcome for any minor children of the family and for both you and your ex.
-The court has the power to share out assets, including pensions, in a way that meets each of your needs and the needs of your children.
+The goal is to reach a fair outcome for any children you might have and for both you and your ex.
+The court has the power to share your assets, including pensions, in a way that meets each of your needs and the needs of your children.

 The starting point may be a 50/50 split of assets.
-However, a departure from an equal division may be right, for example if one spouse has a lower income or earning capacity and/or the primary care of the children.
-Or, in the case of a short marriage with no children, it may be appropriate to make only a small adjustment to pensions, perhaps by way of a cash offset, or no pension-related adjustment may be necessary at all.
+However, a departure from an equal division may be the just path.
+For example, if one spouse has a lower income or earning capacity and/or is the primary care of the children.
+Or, in the case of a short marriage with no children:

 You can find out more about what the court will look at and what it considers to be fair here.